Allstar linked 900 MHz repeater with self contained Mini-ITX Linux PC

 Allstar Repeater Linking

-During the past several years I have been migrating my internet linking from EchoLink to Allstar.
-The 927_TECH hub server is still maintained and linked into the Allstar 900 MHz network; but, the EchoLink side has become secondary.
 Allstar is an implementation of asterisk, an open source PBX that runs on Linux.
-The Linux platform can provide complete multiport repeater controller functionality, thereby eliminating the need for a controller board!
+The Linux platform can provide complete multiport repeater controller functionality, thereby eliminating the need for a controller board!!
 The most recent repeaters that I have built do not have hardware controller boards in them.
-I have built three with mini-ITX Celeron boards.
-The results have been very good.
+Early on, I built three with mini-ITX Celeron boards.
+The results were very good.
 Allstar has a range of codecs available (depending on available BW).
 Linked and repeated audio is superb.
-More recently, a number of the 900 MHz group has been building with "Beaglebone Black" and "Raspberry Pi-2" ARM processor boards.
-Results have been so good with both the BBB and RPi-2 & RPi-3 boards that I think it's safe to say this is the future direction for all of us.
-If I can help with information, please feel free to contact me.

 The Allstar web site to get started is: https://www.allstarlink.org/ .
 On that site you will find much information as well as the ability to register with Allstar.
 Once registered, you can request server and node authorization.

-You will also find acid-sysadmin helpful.
+You may also find the (VERY old) acid-sysadmin helpful.

 A server is a PC platform running Allstar asterisk on the Linux operating system.
 One or more nodes can be associated with each server.